ravitej2005/JavaScript-Projects/Rock-Paper-Scissors/README.md

 ## Demo

-You can view the live demo of this project here: [GitHub Pages link](https://ravitej2005.github.io/JavaScript-Projects/Rock-Paper-Scissors/index.html)
+You can view the live demo of this project here: [Live demo](https://ravitej2005.github.io/JavaScript-Projects/Rock-Paper-Scissors/index.html)

 ## Installation